kampersanda/wordfreq-rs/wordfreq-model/README.md

 # wordfreq-model

-This crate provides a loader for wordfreq models.
+This crate provides a loader for pre-compiled wordfreq models.

 ## Licensing